elliotfouts/math156-sentiment-analysis/README.md

 Authors: [Grant Kinsley](https://github.com/grantKinsley), Jaden Nguyen, Elliot Fouts, Pieter Van Tol

 ## Introduction
-For our final project, our group decided to write a survey about different pre-processing methods and neural network architectures that can be applied in Sentiment Analysis.
-We have included the research done about the pre-processing methods, Word2Vec and GloVe, and the two network architectures, Convolutional Neural Networks (CNN) and Long Short Term Memory Neural Networks (LSTM).
-In addition to our survey of the topic, we followed different resources to build two different training models: CNN and LSTM.
+For our final project, our group survied pre-processing methods and neural network architectures for Sentiment Analysis.
+We have included research about two pre-processing methods, Word2Vec and GloVe, and two network architectures, Convolutional Neural Networks (CNN) and Long Short Term Memory Neural Networks (LSTM).
+In addition to our survey of the topic, we build two different models: CNN and LSTM.
 We are working with a binary classification dataset from IMDB, which is a labelled dataset including positive and negative text reviews of movies.
 We have included the simulation results and analysis of our neural network architectures.

 ## Word Embedding